- Practice Areas

 The California Government Liability attorneys at DiMarco | Araujo | Montevideo have more than 30+ years of experience, extensive resources, and the intellectual skills necessary to be aggressive and strong when confronted with deep-seated bureaucracies, insurance companies, government procrastination, red tape, and diversionary tactics that often accompany cases such as these.
 The Orange County Government Liability attorneys are here to guide you through the often complex and confusing legal process, allowing you the time to heal and recuperate.

 The California Government Code makes it very clear regarding what counts as government liability.
 All of our local Orange County personal injury lawyers know the code and know how to use it in court to your advantage.
 The first section of code section 830 sets up some important definitions:

-Discussed within CA Government Code Sections 830 and 831 include parts on seismic standards, fire codes, when public employees are liable and much more.
+Discussed within CA Government Code Sections 830 and 831 include parts on seismic standards, fire codes when public employees are liable, and much more.
 Our firm knows the evidence needed to win cases that are based on the California Government Code.
 There are circumstances where government entities can have civil liabilities.
-Next, section 835 goes further to discuss when and how the government is responsible regarding injuries that take places on public property.
+Next, section 835 goes further to discuss when and how the government is responsible for injuries that take place on public property.